Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Single-target

-**Attack:** None
+**Attack:** Prowess

 **Duration:** Instant

 </div>

-Grasping tendrils of wind tug and pull at your foes, tossing them around like a leaf in the breeze.
-Make a Prowess attack against a creature of your choice within range.
-If you hit, apply two stacks of aloft.
+Grasping fire tendrils pull at your foes, tossing them around effortlessly.
+Make a Shove attack against a creature of your choice within range.
+If you hit, deal 1d6 + Presence fire damage.

-If you have at least 4 stacks of fire exposure, this spell becomes multi-target, and targets all creatures in a 5 foot radius within range instead.
+If you have at least 4 stacks of fire exposure, pull them into an empty tile that is adjacent to you instead of hitting them with a Shove attack.

 ### Flame Touch